turbot/powerpipe-docs/docs/powerpipe-hcl/mod.md

 }
 ```

+##### plugin
-A mod may specify a dependency on one or more plugins.
+A mod may specify a dependency on one or more Steampipe plugins.
 Powerpipe will evaluate the dependency when the mod is loaded, and will error if the constraint is not met, but it will not install or upgrade the plugin.
 A `plugin` constraint specifies a *minimum version*, and does not support semver syntax:
 ```hcl
 require {
   plugin "aws" {